-IMMUNIZATIONS/PHYSICALS: Have your child’s shot record and physical up to date.
+IMMUNIZATIONS/PHYSICALS: Have your child’s immunization record and physical up to date.
 The State of New Jersey requires that a child MUST be kept home if his/her shots are not current or if a physical from the physician is not on file.

 ASTHMA: If your child has asthma, they should have medication available at school in case of an attack.
 Precious moments are wasted and could be life threatening if your child does not have asthma medication at school.
 Forms for you and your doctor to fill out (Asthma Action Plan) are available in the Health Office.
 If we do not have the proper documentation from the physician and the medication on hand, we will have to call 911 in the event of an emergency.
 (Form can be printed from bottom link)

-ALLERGIES: If your child has any food allergies the State of New Jersey requires our food service department to have proper documentation from your child’s physician in order to accommodate them for breakfast and/or lunch.
+ALLERGIES: If your child has any food allergies, the State of New Jersey requires our food service department to have proper documentation from your child’s physician in order to accommodate them for breakfast and/or lunch.

-MEDICAL HEALTH QUESTIONNAIRE: These forms are sent home the first day of school.
-The forms must be filled out by parent/guardian within the first week.
-It is very important that you send them back because it gives the nurse an update of your child’s current medical status, numbers you can be reached at in case of emergency, and consent to perform yearly annual screenings.
+MEDICAL HEALTH QUESTIONNAIRE: These forms are sent home on the first day of school.
+The forms must be filled out by parents/ guardians within the first week.
+It is very important that you send them back because it gives the nurse an update of your child’s current medical status, numbers you can be reached at in case of an emergency, and consent to perform yearly annual screenings.
 If your phone number changes any time during the year please call the office so we can make these changes.

 SENDING SICK CHILDREN TO SCHOOL: Please do not send your child to school if he/she has vomited or had diarrhea within 24 hours, fever greater than 99.6 F, continuous cough, skin rash or a red, itchy, draining eye.
-If your child is sent home with a fever, vomiting or diarrhea your child must stay home for 24 hours.
-If your child is sent home for an unidentified rash or draining eyes they need a doctor’s note to return to school.
+If your child is sent home with a fever, vomiting or diarrhea, your child must stay home for 24 hours.
+If your child is sent home for an unidentified rash or draining eyes, they need a doctor’s note to return to school.